Jo Bailey MSc

 I have substantial experience in delivering training and development coaching and workshops.

-I am EMDR therapist working towards accreditation and able to offer EMDR where appropriate.
+I am EMDR=trained and able to offer EMDR where appropriate.

 Accredited register membership

 - Attachment disorder

 - Carer support